When you are going to Sri Lanka you want to experience the cultural, religious and spiritual heritage in some way – maybe your way.

 The Teeth Temple

-So, here we go, joining the crowd and their modus operandis:
+So, here I go, joining the crowd and their modus operandis:

 - First step: cover your legs and shoulders when approaching the place;